ThingPulse/docs/docs/guides/esp32-color-kit-grande.md

 - Select the ==General== > ==Upload and Monitor== task.
 You do this **every time you change code or configuration**.

+!!! note

+    Should the upload fail, please ensure your system has the necessary drivers for the CH9102 USB to serial converter installed.
+    The best place for details and instructions is over at [Adafruit](https://learn.adafruit.com/how-to-install-drivers-for-wch-usb-to-serial-chips-ch9102f-ch9102).

 ## Writing your own application

 Use the code in our sample project as a starting point or reference to build your own application.